Problems We Found In Henderson, Nevada Drinking WaterRSS

 Disinfection Byproducts (DBPs) In Henderson Drinking Water

 DBPs are a category of emerging contaminants that are created when chlorine-based disinfectants are added to the water supply to protect it, but then subsequently combine with naturally-occurring organic matter.
 Although these chemicals are not fully regulated, EPA has explicitly stated that they are linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Henderson’s tap water has recently had moderately high levels of DBPs, with a 2016 average of 104 parts per billion.
-In addition, the locational running annual average of trihalomethanes in 2015 was 79 ppb, which is just short of the Maximum Contaminant Level of 80 ppb.
+Henderson’s tap water has recently had moderately high levels of DBPs, with a 2020 average of 99 parts per billion.

 Use Of Chlorine In Henderson Tap Water